DataOnGithub/hospice-data/README.md

 This repo contains processed data used for publication with [Hospice, Inc.](http://projects.huffingtonpost.com/hospice-inc/), published by The Huffington Post on June 19, 2014.
+This data was used in part to identify [troubled hospices detailed in story published on Dec.
+30, 2014](http://projects.huffingtonpost.com/hospice-inc/top-offending-hospices-rarely-punished).

 The original database was sent by [The Centers for Medicare and Medicaid Services](http://cms.gov/) on April 1, 2014, in response to a Freedom of Information Act request filed by The Huffington Post.
+An updated version was received on Oct.
+24, 2014.

 ##Fields and Files

-The `hospices_export.csv` file describes hospice providers where at least one full "certification" survey occurred between January 2, 2004 and March 21, 2014.
+The `hospices_export.csv` file describes hospice providers where at least one full "certification" survey occurred between January 2, 2004 and Oct.
+16, 2014.
 Fields are as follows:

 1. Provider ID: The field used by CMS/CASPER applications to uniquely identify a provider (hospice, in this case)
 2. Name: Name of the hospice